History of Luxembourg (1984—present): Steel

 In 1985, the steel industry in Luxembourg occupied 13,400 people.
 By 2010, this had plunged to 6,000.
 In 1990, steel made up 11% of GDP, shrinking to 2% by 2011.
 In 1990, steelworkers made up 6% of Luxembourg's total workforce, but only 2% by 2010.

 In 1993, the decision was taken to base steel production on the electric procedure, which meant the end of the LDAC procedure.
 The first electric steelworks started production in Esch-Schifflange in 1994.
 The last blast furnace in Luxembourg shut its doors on 28 August 1997, putting an end to cast iron production and imports of iron ore, replaced entirely by electric steelworks, using scrap iron as their raw material.

 However, the modernisation and rationalisation reforms failed to maintain Luxembourgish steel's competitivity on the global market.
-The country's steel industry had never truly recovered from the effects of the economic crisis of 1975-1985, linked to the oil crises.
+The country's steel industry had never truly recovered from the effects of the economic crisis of 1975–1985, linked to the oil crises.
 Thus, faced with overcapacity and suffering from the poor quality of local iron ore, the industry had to restructure and reduce its production capacity and staffing levels.

 Initially, there were only three modern electric steelworks, those of Esch-Schifflange, Differdange and Esch-Belval, until the works of Schifflange closed their doors in 2013.

 Since the first steel crisis, Luxembourgish steel production had not evolved in sync with international production.
-While the latter grew by an average of 2% during 1974-2010, Luxembourgish steel production decreased by 2,6% per year in the same period.
+While the latter grew by an average of 2% during 1974–2010, Luxembourgish steel production decreased by 2,6% per year in the same period.
 In this period, the Western world's share of world steel production declined in importance, while the BRIC countries showed a startling growth.

-Since the crisis years of 1975-1985, Luxembourgish steel had had to adapt to changing conditions.
+Since the crisis years of 1975–1985, Luxembourgish steel had to adapt to changing conditions.
 In the end, this resulted in the merger of the companies Aceralia (Spanish), ARBED and Usinor (French) into Arcelor on 18 February 2002, headquartered in Luxembourg.
 After this merger, this company was the foremost worldwide steel producers for three years, before being overtaken by Mittal Steel Company in 2005.
 In January 2006, Mittal launched a hostile takeover of 18,6 billion Euros, which was rejected by Arcelor.
 To counter the takeover, Arcelor announced a merger with the Russian company Severstal.
 However, in June 2006, the European Commission approved Arcelor's purchase by Mittal Steel Company.
 After some judicial disputes, Mittal Steel Company's hostile takeover was transformed into a friendly takeover and the offer of 25,4 billion Euros was accepted by Arcelor in June 2006.
 The new group called ArcelorMittal became by far the biggest world steel producer, with its headquarters remaining in Luxembourg.
 It produced 97 million tonnes of raw steel in 2011, or 6,5% of world steel production.